Scarlett100/cicd_app/images2/README.md

 ```
 I manually copied and pasted all files to my other repo.

 Then push back up too our repos.
-Once we did this, we no longer got Jenkins build errors on the 2nd builds........... a
+Once we did this, we no longer got Jenkins build errors on the 2nd builds........... a..

 # References